Montclair, New Jersey: Literature and film

+Some scenes of the film "Seven Minutes in Heaven" (1986) were filmed in and around Montclair High School.

+The 1989 film Bloodhounds of Broadway, which starred Madonna, Matt Dillon, and Jennifer Grey, was partially filmed in Montclair.

+Pedro Almodóvar's 2024 film The Room Next Door features scenes filmed in the Montclair Book Center and Montclair State University.

+The HBO drama The Sopranos features several scenes shot in and taking place in Montclair with numerous references to the township appearing in the show.

+Music

+Herman Hupfeld, composer of the song "As Time Goes By", was born, lived, and was buried in Montclair.
+The song was voted No. 2 on the AFI's 100 Years...100 Songs special, commemorating the best songs in film.

+The indie rock band Pinegrove is from Montclair.
+In 2023, it released Montclair: Live at the Wellmont Theater, a film recording a 2021 performance in Montclair.

-Whole Theatre
+Theatre

-In 1971, the actors Louis Zorich and his wife, the later Oscar winning actress, Olympia Dukakis, founded a theatre group which included Remi Barclay, Jason Bosseau, Margery Fierst, Gerald Fierst and many others.
-Some of the acting artistic and administrative participants were permanent, semi-permanent.
-Performances were peppered by visits and occasional celebrity artists.
+In 1971, the actors Louis Zorich and his wife, the later Oscar-winning actress, Olympia Dukakis, founded a theatre group that included Remi Barclay, Jason Bosseau, Margery Fierst, Gerald Fierst, and many others.
+Some of the acting artistic and administrative participants were permanent, and semi-permanent.
+Performances were peppered with visits and occasional celebrity artists.
 Naming themselves Whole Theatre, they based themselves in Montclair.
 Located 12 mi from Midtown Manhattan via the Lincoln Tunnel under the Hudson River, the Whole Theatre productions were readily available to New York City and New Jersey audiences.

 In the two decades in which Whole Theatre flourished, they presented a long list of performances in a wide variety of genres.
-Productions included the Rose Tattoo, Mother Courage, Rabelais: a Dramatic Game (1985), and America at Full Moon (1986).
+Productions included The Rose Tattoo, Mother Courage, Rabelais: a Dramatic Game (1985), and America at Full Moon (1986).

 They enjoyed the support of the local community and the theatre community of New York and New Jersey generally.
 For example, in 1975–1976 the company acknowledged over 120 substantial donors in their program as well as funding from the New Jersey State Council on the Arts and the Rockefeller Brothers Fund.

-In 1989, Olympia Dukakis was named as the company’s Artistic Director.
+In 1989, Olympia Dukakis was named as the company's Artistic Director.
 Her two co-directors were Remi Barclay and Gerald Fierst, who were jointly responsible for Education and Outreach.

 In 2018 Brooke Lea Foster of The New York Times stated that it was one of several "least suburban of suburbs, each one celebrated by buyers there for its culture and hip factor, as much as the housing stock and sophisticated post-city life."